-Brennan Fleet Management Services deliver custom-built fleet management programs that are personalized for a fleet of any budget.
+Brennan Fleet Management Services deliver custom-built forklift fleet management programs that are personalized for a fleet of any budget.
 This provides your company with complete control and flexibility.
 Brennan Equipment Services focuses on your fleet so you can focus on your business.
 At Brennan Equipment Services, our two main goals for our Fleet Management Service are to optimize your fleet and minimize cost.

 At Brennan, we use a procedure called the 5R process to look deeper into your company’s application.
-This 5R process consists of Retain, Repair, Replace, Retire and Redeploy.
-After this method, our team then redefines your fleet by four segments consisting of Core, Flex, Standby and Short-Term Rental.
+This 5R process consists of Retain, Repair, Replace, Retire, and Redeploy.
+After this method, our team then redefines your fleet by four segments consisting of Core, Flex, Standby, and Short-Term Rental.
 When we have a complete understanding of your business, we will then be able to “right size” your fleet population by developing a strategy that fits your company’s needs.
-Whether you need our Turnkey Integrated Solution, short term rental or something in between, we are confident we will be able to develop a plan that will result in the lowest cost per hour for your business.
-After this plan is developed, Brennan will be with your company every step of the way by providing ongoing direction and support for your company.
+Whether you need our Turnkey Integrated Solution, short-term rental or something in between, we are confident we will be able to develop a plan that will result in the lowest cost per hour for your business.
+After this plan is developed, Brennan will be with your company every step of the way providing ongoing direction and support for your company.